Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-We have organized the paper as follows. \Crefrange{sec:TheLevelSetMethod}{sec:SemiLagrangianAdvection} provide background on the level-set method, quadtree Cartesian grids, and semi-Lagrangian advection schemes.
+We have organized the paper as follows. \Crefrange{sec:TheLevelSetMethod}{sec:SemiLagrangianAdvection} describe the level-set method, quadtree Cartesian grids, and semi-Lagrangian advection schemes.
 Then, we state our methodology and related algorithms for training and deployment in \Cref{sec:Methodology}.
-After these, \Cref{sec:Results} evaluates our approach through several standard tests cases.
-Finally, we conclude in \Cref{sec:Conclusions}, where we reflect on our results and limitations and offer diverse avenues for future work.
+After these, \Cref{sec:Results} evaluates our approach through several standard test cases.
+Finally, we discuss our results, limitations, and possible avenues for future work in \Cref{sec:Conclusions}.